 Milk: this recipe uses full-fat Milk for a delicious creamy texture.
 You could use different types of milk if you like.

 Put the Milo, milk and cream into a tall jug.
 Mix and allow to stand for a few minutes to help the Milo dissolve.

 Stir well again.
 The trick to mixing it the Milo properly is to then give it a blitz with an immersion/stick blender for a lovely uniform mix.

 Hot tip: make sure there is enough room in your freezer for the popsicle molds before you pour in the mix, or there will be tears!

 These Milo popsicles can sometimes be challenging to remove from the molds.
-If you popsicle molds are suitable you can try giving your molds a brief spray with a sweet food friendly cooking oil such as canola.
+If your popsicle molds are suitable you can try giving your molds a brief spray with a sweet food-friendly cooking oil such as canola.
 If you are using silicon molds like my one you can try pulling the molds away from the sides, giving the sticks a good wiggle.
 I also found pulling them straight up can help.